trambarhq/relaks-event-emitter/README.md

 async function waitForDecision(void): void
 ```

 A method used by the event emitter itself.
-If a `postponeDefault()` was called on the event, wait for the fulfillment of the promise given.
-Resolve immediately otherwise.
+If a promise is given to `postponeDefault()` within an event handler, this method will wait for its fulfillment.
+The method returns immediately otherwise.